sara-nl/clouddocs/gpu-attach.markdown

 deviceQuery, CUDA Driver = CUDART, CUDA Driver Version = 8.0, CUDA Runtime Version = 8.0, NumDevs = 1, Device0 = Tesla P100-PCIE-12GB
 Result = PASS
 </pre>

+> **NOTE:**
+>
+> During the installation the Nvidia drivers have been compiled for the current kernel version.
+The apt-daily service may upgrade your kernel if it's marked as a security update requiring you to reinstall the driver after a reboot.
+To prevent any (automatic) kernel upgrades, run `sudo apt-mark hold linux-image-generic linux-headers-generic`.

 ### Running a Hello World